 Orthotic design over the years has changed in shape, size, and material.
 Traditionally, orthotics were made of hard substances such as plastic or wood to provide support under the arch.
 A common complaint for users of these orthotics was a feeling of discomfort almost like stepping on a rock.
 Recent studies have also shown that this rigid type of orthotic can be damaging to the structure of the arch.
 We use orthotics from Foot Levelers incorporating a semi-ridged orthotic that is not designed to wedge up your arch, but rather to help slow the flattening of your arch throughout the gait cycle.

-For more information regarding Foot Levelers technology feel free to visit their website Foot Levelers Website, or call our office and speak to one of our Doctors.
+For more information regarding Foot Levelers technology feel free to visit their website Foot Levelers Website, or call our office and speak to one of our staff members.